 In The Nonfiction Book Proposal That Won Me a Publishing Contract, I share the book proposal for my first traditionally published book (Growing Forward When You Can’t Go Back).
 Bethany House offered me a book contract a few weeks after my literary agent sent them that book proposal.

-Not all of my book proposals have been so successful, though!
+Not all of my book proposals have been successful!
 My most recent idea for a book (Your Heart Changes Everything: 50 Ways to Experience Jesus in Daily Life) was reviewed with interest by the editor and publishing committee at Bethany.
-They never formally rejected it…but it’s been over a year and I haven’t heard anything from them.
+They never formally rejected it…but it’s been over a year and I haven’t heard anything.
 Nor has my agent contacted me.
-So, unless their emails and print book contracts have been lost in space, I assume they decided not to publish this book.
+So, unless their emails fell between the cracks of the universe, I assume they decided not to publish this book.

 And I know why Bethany House decided not to publish Your Heart Changes Everything.
 It’s because not only were the sales of my first traditionally published book (Growing Forward When You Can’t Go Back) were dismal.
 And because I didn’t do any podcast interviews, blog tours, or book signings.
 I didn’t do anything to promote my book.